 Lisfranc injuries are common.
 The usual mechanism is a direct blow or an indirect twisting force applied to a foot in plantar flexion (eg, fall on a foot in plantar flexion), as may occur in football players, motorcyclists, and horseback riders.

 The Lisfranc joint complex consists of the 5 tarsometatarsal joints that connect the forefoot and midfoot.
 There are multiple ligaments in this complex.
 The Lisfranc ligament itself is the ligament that attaches the base of the 2nd metatarsal to the 1st cuneiform.
 Lisfranc complex injuries vary widely in severity from strains to dislocation of one or more tarsometatarsal joints with or without fracture.
-When fracture occurs, it often involves the 2nd metatarsal.
+When fracture occurs, it often involves the 2nd metatarsal (see figure Fracture of the 2nd metatarsal base with tarsometatarsal joint dislocation Fracture of the 2nd metatarsal base with tarsometatarsal joint dislocation A Lisfranc injury is a fracture and/or dislocation of the midfoot that disrupts one or more tarsometatarsal joints.
+Diagnosis is by x-rays and often CT.
+Treatment requires referral to an orthopedic... read more ).
 Lisfranc injuries often cause instability of the midfoot.

 Severity of Lisfranc injury varies widely.
 Some injuries cause only mild swelling and pain in the midfoot; others cause severe soft-tissue pain and swelling, deformity, a hematoma on the sole of the midfoot, and sometimes paresthesias.
 The foot may appear shortened.